DayZedAndConfused762/Y.A.A.C/doc/software.md

 # Y.A.A.C - Software

-Software current in use or to be used on the Y.A.A.C.
+Software currently in use or to be used on the Y.A.A.C.

 <!-- ------------------------------ Intro End ------------------------------ -->